-We had opted to have the tests done to check for certain abnormalities, and a few days before Christmas, I got a letter from the hospital with my test results.
-Everything was fine, but they had detected that one of my hormones was low, and this can result in a small baby and possibly an early birth.
+We had opted to have the tests done to check for specific abnormalities, and a few days before Christmas, I got a letter from the hospital with my test results.
+Everything was fine, but they had detected that one of my hormones was low, and this could result in a small baby and possibly an early birth.
 I started panicking.
 Was it something that I had done wrong?
-They had arranged an extra scan at 32 weeks to check the growth of the baby.
+They had arranged an extra scan at 32 weeks to check the baby’s growth.

 I think because of this, it made me paranoid about the size of my bump.
 I had a couple of comments from people saying, “oh, isn’t your bump small.”
 This would make me so upset and angry!
 How dare you?
 You wouldn’t walk over to someone and say, “oh, aren’t you fat,” or “oh, don’t you have short legs?”
 So what made it okay to say to a woman about the size of her bump?
 From that moment, I vowed that I would never again comment on the size of a woman’s bump.
 Instead, I would say how lovely her bump was.

-I had started to feel movements by now, and this helped (a little!) to put my mind at ease, except for when he was having a lazy day and wouldn’t move much.
-Ice cold water and some Haribo would normally get him moving again, although we did have to go to the hospital a couple of times to check.
+I had started to feel movements by now, which helped (a little!) to put my mind at ease, except for when he was having a lazy day and wouldn’t move much.
+Ice cold water and some Haribo would typically get him moving again, although we did have to go to the hospital a couple of times to check.
 It’s always better to be safe than sorry, and the maternity unit was always friendly and helpful.

 I was fortunate and didn’t suffer from many pregnancy symptoms, and I actually felt pretty well most of the time.
 I was definitely one of the lucky ones you hear about!
 I’m just a bit gutted that I didn’t chill out and enjoy the pregnancy more in those early days.